materials-marketplace/user-docs/docs/source/ucs/uc1.md

     },
 }
 ```
 Obviously, we apply a nested dictionary.
-Please note at this point, that we have provided a name to our mapping that we called "SimpartixOutput".
+Please note at this point that we have provided a name to our mapping that we called "SimpartixOutput".
 If you want to provide further options for mapping, this can easily be done by another dictionary within the mappings dictionary.

 The remaining part of the script can be copied directly and needs only few adoptions.
 ```python